DKingAlpha/UEInspector/README.md

 1. git clone **--recursive** <THIS REPO>
 2. Download source code of Unreal Engine
 3. Install DirectX SDK, update variables in `UEInspector/EnvSetup.props`
-4. Open sln, try to build.
+4. Edit `UEInspector/EnvSetup.props`, open sln, try to build.
 5. Fix UE source error popping up.
 May be 5 places, more or less.
+(See `patches/`)
 6. Update patterns in `UnrealInternal.cpp`
 7. Build & Inject!